Money and duty free for Botswana

 • 50ml of perfume and 250ml of eau de toilette.

-• Goods up to the value of R500 (South African Rand) from within the SACU zone (Lesotho, Namibia, South Africa and Eswatini) and to the value of R3,000 from outside the zone.
+• New or used goods up to R500 (South African Rand) from within the SACU zone (Lesotho, Namibia, South Africa, and Eswatini), and up to R3,000 from outside the zone.

 Banned Imports